 New Stuff

-Sometimes the urge to buy that new item is too much.
+Sometimes, the urge to buy a new item is overwhelming.
 It would be perfect in the living room, kitchen, or office.
 Go ahead and get it, but remember to consider each new purchase carefully and ensure it has a place in your home.
-For every item you buy, you should get rid of something else.
+For every item you buy, you should eliminate something else.
 This helps avoid clutter.
 If someone gives you something you don’t need/want/like, you are allowed to get rid of it.

 Timing

-In addition to setting aside a specific time to work on organizing projects, you should also have daily organizing part of your routine.
+In addition to setting aside a specific time to work on organizing projects, you should also have a daily organizing part of your routine.
 Again, this helps avoid clutter.
 It also means you might be able to avert day-long (or longer) organizing projects in the future.
 Instead, plan 10 or 15 minutes and sort one drawer, cabinet, or shelf.
-You’ll be amazed at what you can accomplish in such a short amount of time, and it motivates you to do more.
+You’ll be amazed at what you can accomplish in such a short amount of time, which motivates you to do even more.

 Space

 It can be helpful to have specific “stations” for things.
-A coffee/tea bar, an entertainment station where you keep TV remotes or a charging center for handheld devices.
+A coffee/tea bar, an entertainment station where you keep TV remotes, or a charging center for handheld devices.
 A command center is also another helpful area for many busy families.
-It’s the hub of the family, where everyone can go and instantly see what’s going on with everyone else—typically positioned in a location that is easily accessible and heavily used by the family.
+It’s the hub of the family, where everyone can go and instantly see what’s going on with everyone else, typically positioned in a location that is easily accessible and heavily used by the family.
 Its sole aim is to keep the family organized by offering a central location for scheduling appointments, events, and activities.
-It does not have to be fancy; Size is irrelevant if it combines some of the following key components.
+It doesn’t have to be fancy; size is irrelevant if it combines some of the following key components.

-If you don’t want to customize your command center, endless options exist online
+If you don’t want to customize your command center, numerous options are available online.

-Sometimes, some things need to be out and can look like clutter.
-So create a designated mess area, sometimes called a drop zone, for these items.
-For instance, in your entry, add a hall tree with hidden storage for out-of-season items like umbrellas and mittens or a bench with wall hooks to hang coats and keep shoes organized.
+Sometimes, certain things need to be out and can appear as clutter.
+So, create a designated mess area, referred to as a drop zone, for these items.
+For instance, in your entry, consider adding a hall tree with hidden storage for out-of-season items, such as umbrellas and mittens, or a bench with wall hooks to hang coats and keep shoes organized.

 Labels and Storage